 There are many different application partition requirements, and the Versal device provides the flexibility to address them.
-For example, some application protocols might require the RPU partition to be loaded first, or the software to be loaded from U-Boot, while other applications might not require the RPU or AI Engine partitions at all.
-Each phase in the example non-secure boot flow figure is described below.
+For example, some application protocols might require the RPU partition to be loaded first, or the software to be loaded from U-Boot, while other applications might not require the RPU or other partitions at all.
+Each phase in the example non-secure boot flow figure is described in this section.

 Phase 1 (Pre-boot)

 In phase 1, the non-secure and secure boot flows execute the same sequence of steps.
-The PMC hardware must detect that the power is valid (VCCAUX_PMC, VCC_PMC, and VCCO_503) and that the external POR_B pin is released to initiate a boot sequence.
-Dependent on the boot mode selected and application other power supplies will be required.
+The PMC hardware must detect that the power is valid and that the external POR_B pin is released to initiate a boot sequence.
+Depending on the boot mode selected and application, other power supplies will be required.